At What Level Should One Cluster Standard Errors in Paired and Small-Strata Experiments?: Simulations Using Real Data

-\section{Simulations using real data}
+Figure \ref{fig:flowchart} summarizes our recommendations for practitioners, regarding whether pair fixed effects should be included in the regression, and regarding which variance estimator one should use.

+\section{Simulations Using Real Data}

-To assess if in practice, the size of the $t$-tests we consider is close to that predicted by Theorem \ref{th:asym}, we performed Monte-Carlo simulations using a real data set.
-We use the data from the microfinance experiment in \cite{crepon2015estimating}.
+We perform Monte-Carlo simulations using a real data set.
+We use the data from the microfinance RCT in \citet{crepon2015replication}.
 The authors matched 162 Moroccan villages into 81 pairs, and in each pair, they randomly assigned one village to a microfinance treatment.
 They sampled households from each village and measured their outcomes such as their credit access and income.
+The number of observations varies substantially across units: the average number of villagers per village is 34.1, with a standard deviation of 9.2, a minimum of 13 and a maximum of 58.
-In the paper, the authors report the effect of the microfinance intervention on 82 outcome variables.

-For each outcome variable, we construct potential outcomes under the assumption of no effects, i.e., $Y_{igpk}(0) = Y_{igpk}(1) = Y_{igpk}$, where $Y_{igpk}$ is the value of outcome $k$ for household $i$ in village $g$ and pair $p$.
-We then simulate 1000 vectors of treatment assignments $W_k^{j} = ((W_{11,k}^{j},W_{21,k}^{j}),\dots, (W_{1P,k}^{j},W_{2P,k}^{j}))$, assigning one of the two villages to treatment in each pair.
-Then, we regress $Y_{igpk}$ on the simulated treatment $W_{gp,k}^{j}$.
-We estimate regressions with and without pair-fixed effects, clustering standard errors at the pair level and at the village (unit-of-randomization) level.
+In the paper, the authors report the effect of the microfinance intervention on 82 outcome variables.\footnote{Across the 82 outcomes, the median intracluster correlation coefficient is $0.063$ at the village level, and $0.054$ at the pair level.} For each outcome, we construct potential outcomes assuming no treatment effect, i.e., $y_{igpk}(0)=y_{igpk}(1)=Y_{igpk}$, where $Y_{igpk}$ is the value of outcome $k$ for villager $i$ in village $g$ and pair $p$.
+We then simulate 1000 treatment assignments $W_{k}^{j}=((W_{11,k}^{j},W_{21,k}^{j}),\dots,(W_{1P,k}^{j},W_{2P,k}^{j}))$, assigning one of the two villages to treatment in each pair.
+Then, we regress $Y_{igpk}$ on the simulated treatment.
+We estimate regressions with and without pair fixed effects, clustering at the pair level and at the village level.
 Thus, we obtain four $t$-statistics, and four 5\% level $t$-tests.
-We run 1000 Monte Carlo simulations per outcome.
-The estimated size of each $t$-test is just the percentage of times the test is rejected across the 82,000 regressions (82 outcomes $\times$ 1000 simulations).
-Because the data is generated under the hypothesis of no treatment effect, these $t$-tests should be rejected 5\% of the time.
+Importantly, those $t$-tests are based on Stata's regress command, so they make use of DOF-adjusted variance estimators.
+The estimated error rate of each $t$-test is the percentage of times, across the 82,000 regressions (82 outcomes $\times$ 1000 simulations), that the $t$-statistic is greater in absolute value than 1.96, meaning that the test leads the researcher to wrongly conclude that the treatment has an effect.
+Because the data is generated with a constant treatment effect of zero, these error rates should be equal to 5\% if the tests are valid.